stefan-kozak/stefan-kozak/README.md

 - 👋 Hi, I’m @stefan-kozak
-- 👀 I’m interested in web development
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning VUE JS
 - 📫 How to reach me - stevokozak@icloud.com

 <!---